SFDO-Tooling/Snowfakery/docs/index.md

 In this context it is used to grab a whole CSV row and give it a name so that we can pull out bits of it by name later.

-The `Dataset.iterate` [function block](#function-blocks) pulls each row from the dataset in order.
+The `Dataset.iterate` [function block](#function-blocks) pulls each row from the dataset in order, one for each Person.
 It will go back to the top after it has used every row.

 So it would generate output like this: